-So, while all the explainers about Moneylines, Totals, Point Spreads, Prop bets – and how they all work – are useful to get you started, it’s also worthwhile clearing up some of the common terminology that you see as you read up to become a sharper bettor.
+So, while all the explainers on Moneylines, Totals, Point Spreads, Prop bets and Outrights are helpful to get you started, it’s also worthwhile clearing up some of the language that you’ll see as you read up on becoming a sharper bettor.

-Here, we’re going to look at void bets and a few other terms that relate to bet settlement – i.e., what happens to your money once you’ve laid a wager and your bet is graded.
+Here, we look at void bets and the terms used around bet settlement once your bet is graded.

-Bets are primarily graded as either win, loss or push – we’ll take a look at each in turn (and also mention the half-win/half-loss bets that can happen with Asian handicaps).
+Bets are mainly graded win, loss or push – we’ll take a look at each in turn (with a nod to half-win/half-loss bets in Asian handicaps).

 A sports bet that is declared void is a bet that is cancelled.